Exam Registration - Terms & Conditions

 important possession to a stranger; intimate knowledge of their business or

 personal finances.
 Yet, most people have no way of effectively evaluating a bookkeeper.
-This is why the CPB-Certified
+This is why the CPBTM - Certified

 reflects the level of knowledge, education, and skills necessary to carry out

-In order to take the CPB exam*, bookkeepers must provide us with a letter of reference confirming that they have at least 2 years of recent verifiable bookkeeping
+To qualify to take the CPBTM exam*, IPBC Member's must submit a letter of reference from a client or an employer, confirming they have at least 2 years of verifiable bookkeeping

 optional, and the Institute of Professional Bookkeepers of Canada confers such